 As a part of our 2.1 update, we added a toggle for our Equalizer Band which is an option for users to trade with extra confirmation, avoid false signals, and have a better understanding of the market whether trending or ranging.
 It can be turned on in the settings of Lux Algo V2.

 Using The Equalizer Band

-Taking inspiration from Ichimoku with our own calculations and smoothing, the Equalizer Band displays the presence of any market with more dynamic reversals and a precise representation of the market's equilibrium without displacement.
+Taking inspiration from Ichimoku with our own calculations, the Equalizer Band displays the presence of any market with more dynamic reversals and a precise representation of the market's equilibrium.

 Rules & Techniques:

 - If price holds above the band, market is considered bullish and strong buys (green candles) are able to activate.

 - If price holds below the band, market is considered bearish and strong sells (red candles) are able to activate.